mobbi-dev/wordpress-remove-bloatware/README.md

 ## Why use this?

 WordPress includes many features by default that may not be needed for your project.
 This plugin disables or removes them in a clean and modular way.
+It was created partly for fun and for personal use.

 ## Installation